-The Co-Headteacher has responsibility for:
+The Headteacher has responsibility for:

-- Co-operating with the Local Authority and governing body to enable health and safety policy and procedures to be implemented and complied with. - Ensuring effective health and safety management arrangements are in place for carrying out regular inspections and risk assessments, implementing actions and submitting inspection reports to the governing body and Local Authority where necessary. - Communicating the policy and other appropriate health and safety information to all relevant people including contractors. - Carrying out health and safety investigations. - Ensuring all staff are competent to carry out their roles and are provided with adequate information, instruction, and training. - Ensuring consultation arrangements are in place for staff and their trade union representatives (where appointed) and recognising the right of trade unions in the workplace to require a health and safety committee to be set up. - Reporting to the Local Authority any hazards which cannot be rectified within the establishment's budget. - Ensuring that the premises, plant, and equipment are maintained in a serviceable condition. - Monitoring purchasing and contracting procedures to ensure compliance with local authority policy.
+- Co-operating with the Local Authority and governing body to enable health and safety policy and procedures to be implemented and complied with. - Ensuring effective health and safety management arrangements are in place for carrying out regular inspections and risk assessments, implementing actions and submitting inspection reports to the governing body and Local Authority where necessary. - Communicating the policy and other appropriate health and safety information to all relevant people including contractors. - Carrying out health and safety investigations. - Ensuring all staff are competent to carry out their roles and are provided with adequate information, instruction, and training. - Ensuring consultation arrangements are in place for staff and their trade union representatives (where appointed) and recognising the right of trade unions in the workplace to require a health and safety committee to be set up. - Reporting to the Local Authority any hazards which cannot be rectified within the establishment's budget. - Ensuring that the premises, plant, and equipment are maintained in a serviceable condition. - Monitoring purchasing and contracting procedures to ensure compliance with local authority policy - Oversee statutory obligations are being met for pupils with special educational needs, ensuring that financial and supporting agency services are adequate for their diverse needs

-The Co-Headteacher may choose to delegate certain tasks to other members of staff.
-It is clearly understood by everyone concerned that the delegation of certain duties will not relieve the Co-Headteacher from the overall day to day responsibilities for health and safety within the establishment.
+The Headteacher may choose to delegate certain tasks to other members of staff.
+It is clearly understood by everyone concerned that the delegation of certain duties will not relieve the Headteacher from the overall day to day responsibilities for health and safety within the establishment.

-The task of managing health and safety on the site has been delegated by the Head to: The School Business Manager, J Longley.
+The task of managing health and safety on the site has been delegated by the Head to: The School Business Manager, Jeanette Longley